Corey Bailey

 will slip out of the record groove, possibly damaging the record.
 Too much

 tracking force can damage the record, the stylus or both.
-Tracking force is
+The tracking force is

 Transcription Disc

-Transcription discs were direct-to-disc recordings made from live radio
+Transcription discs were direct-to-disc recordings made from radio broadcasts.

-broadcasts.
 The discs were usually 16 inches in diameter and were 33-1/3 RPM.
+While these

-While these discs were made at the same speed as vinyl LP's produced later on,
+discs were typically made at the same speed as vinyl LP's produced later on,

 the groove width was similar to 78 RPM discs.
 Quite often, these recordings